blakethom8/cool-mint/docs/03-architecture/03-pipeline-design.md

 ### Decision Framework

-When deciding on pipeline structure, consider:
+When deciding on workflow structure, consider:

 1. **Complexity Management**:
-   - Single Pipeline: When variations are minimal
+   - Single Workflow: When variations are minimal
-   - Multiple Pipelines: When complexity becomes hard to manage in one pipeline
+   - Multiple Workflows: When complexity becomes hard to manage in one workflow

 2. **Maintenance**:
-   - Single Pipeline: Easier to maintain when logic is related
+   - Single Workflow: Easier to maintain when logic is related
-   - Multiple Pipelines: Better when different teams manage different workflows
+   - Multiple Workflows: Better when different teams manage different workflows

 3. **Performance**:
-   - Single Pipeline: Can optimize shared resources
+   - Single Workflow: Can optimize shared resources
-   - Multiple Pipelines: Can scale different workflows independently
+   - Multiple Workflows: Can scale different workflows independently

 4. **Security**:
-   - Single Pipeline: When security context is uniform
+   - Single Workflow: When security context is uniform
-   - Multiple Pipelines: When different security contexts are needed
+   - Multiple Workflows: When different security contexts are needed

-Remember: Start with a single pipeline and split only when necessary.
-It's easier to split a pipeline later than to combine multiple pipelines.
+Remember: Start with a single workflow and split only when necessary.
+It's easier to split a workflow later than to combine multiple workflows.